viperscape/aduser-reset/README.md

 # aduser

-Clojure webserer to allow users to reset their password remotely
+Clojure webserver to allow users to reset their password remotely.
+Currently uses commons-exec to process a typical windows user reset command.
+This should likely be done away with in favor of an LDAP library.
+Secure this by using a reverse proxy with nginx, etc.

 ## License